MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0031-actiondeletionnotallowed.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Rule AS0031
-Actions that have been published must not be deleted, since dependent extensions may break
+Actions that have been published must not be deleted.

 ## Description
-Actions that have been published must not be deleted.
+Actions that have been published must not be deleted, because it will break dependent extensions.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also